ScionResearch/genomesizeR/paper/paper.md

 # Statement of need

-The size of genomes and its evolution can provide important insights into evolutionary and ecological processes influencing both species and the environments they inhabit.
+The size of genomes and their evolution can provide important insights into evolutionary and ecological processes influencing both species and the environments they inhabit.
 The shedding of unnecessary genetic elements and their associated biosynthetic pathways, for example, is a common phenomenon observed in organisms with a high degree of host symbiosis [@moran2002microbial; @brader2014metabolic; @vandenkoornhuyse2007active].
 Among many others, these findings demonstrate the opportunities associated with including genome size as a key trait in studies on communities to provide insights into ecological and evolutionary processes.

 However, characterizing genome size remains challenging.
 The exponentially growing genome databases are an inexpensive resource unlocking a myriad of research opportunities, but genome size estimates for many taxa found in environmental samples are missing from public databases, or fully unknown.
-The evolutionary rule that phylogenetically related organisms share genetic similarities can be exploited, and genome size for taxa with unknown genome size can be statistically inferred from related taxa with known genome size, using taxonomy as a proxy for phylogeny.
+The evolutionary rule that phylogenetically related organisms share genetic similarities can be exploited, and genome size can be statistically inferred by using data from related taxa where this information is available, using taxonomy as a proxy for phylogeny.
 Another challenge is the precision of identification: some taxa can only be identified at high taxonomic levels.
 Statistical methods can also be used to infer their genome size range from databases.
 To our knowledge, there is no convenient and fast way to obtain genome size estimates with uncertainty bounds for any organism.

-Using the increased prevalence of whole-genome information for all organisms, we have therefore developed `genomesizeR`, allowing the inference of genome size of many queries at once, based on taxonomic information and available genome data from the NCBI.
+Given the growing availability of whole-genome information for all organisms, we have therefore developed `genomesizeR`, allowing the inference of genome size of many queries at once, based on taxonomic information and available genome data from the NCBI.

 # Methods